-We’ve all benefited from the great advice, support, and quite honestly kick in the pants from those mentors who have left an indelible mark on our lives.
+We’ve all benefited from the great advice, support, and, quite honestly, kick in the pants from the indelible mark on our lives left by a mentor’s influence.
 We appreciate their uncanny ability to know exactly when we need the most support or the unvarnished truth.
 These relationships are extremely impactful, and their influence is everlasting.
 I was reminded of this during a recent conversation with a mentor of mine, as he spoke with such deep gratitude and respect for the man he considered a mentor.

 Here are 3 key ways that you can become more attuned to others and impact their lives in ways you never expected:

 1. Do A Deep Dive Into Your Hopes, Thoughts, and Doubts

 Connecting with our own deeply held values, beliefs, hopes and doubts in an honest and open way provides the clarity we need to understand what prompts us to act and what drives what we aspire to become.
 Igniting that spark of self-awareness about our areas of strength and limitation creates the attunement that helps us see ourselves in a non-judgmental and realistic way.
 The natural sense of hope and optimism that comes from self-acceptance sets us on the path to better understanding the needs, aspirations, and limitations of others.
 It also connects us deeply with a purpose bigger than ourselves.

 2. Think About Who Helped You Along the Way

 Spend some time reflecting on the people who have helped you the most in your life—those of whom you would say, “Without them, I wouldn’t be where I am today.”
 Make a note of their names and some key moments that you remember.
 What was it they said, or did that so impact you?
 Think about how you felt and what you learned in those moments.
 Look at the list and see which of those you presently embody and what is currently missing or needs enhancing in your skill set.
 Create a short list of attributes that you’d like to focus more on developing.